Is It Safe to Insert Gauze in a Stoma During Appliance Change?

 Nov 22, 2012 10:52 pm

-I irrigate my stoma on a weekely basis.
-I wear a one piece appliance from Coloplast (Assura #15879) and I have figured out a way that I can do my irrigating through my bag, without removing it.
-After I have finished irrigating and wait approximately a hour or two I can then remove my appliance, take my shower, clean my stoma area good and even let it air dry and perhaps give the surrounding skin time to breath before applying my new appliance without ever having to worry about getting any output from my stoma during this time.
-Sometimes I will even irrigate about a hour before i go to bed and then take my shower in the morning and change my appliance at that time without having any issues.
+I irrigate my stoma on a weekly basis.
+I wear a one-piece appliance from Coloplast (Assura #15879) and I have figured out a way that I can do my irrigating through my bag, without removing it.
+After I have finished irrigating and wait approximately an hour or two, I can then remove my appliance, take my shower, clean my stoma area well, and even let it air dry and perhaps give the surrounding skin time to breathe before applying my new appliance without ever having to worry about getting any output from my stoma during this time.
+Sometimes I will even irrigate about an hour before I go to bed and then take my shower in the morning and change my appliance at that time without having any issues.